XinyuKang/MLE-Related/README.md

 - The model keeps continues to learn.
 - The `best solution is decided based on the maximum reward`.

+## What's the difference between boosting and bagging?
+Boosting and bagging are similar, in that they are both ensembling techniques, where a number of weak learners (classifiers/regressors that are barely better than guessing) combine (through averaging or max vote) to create a strong learner that can make accurate predictions.
+- Bagging means that you take bootstrap samples (random drawing of sample data repeatly with replacement) of your data set and each sample trains a (potentially) weak learner.
+- Boosting, on the other hand, uses `all data` to train each learner, but `instances that were misclassified` by the previous learners are given more weight so that subsequent learners give more focus to them during training.

+## What’s the difference between a generative and discriminative model?
+A generative model will learn categories of data while a discriminative model will simply learn the distinction between different categories of data.
+Discriminative models will generally outperform generative models on classification tasks.

+## What’s the difference between a parametric and a non-parametric model?
+Parametric Methods uses a fixed number of parameters to build the model (i.e. the number of parameters is independent of the training size N).
+Non-Parametric Methods use the flexible number of parameters to build the model.

+Parametric models are those that require the specification of some parameters before they can be used to make predictions, while non-parametric models do not rely on any specific parameter settings and therefore often produce more accurate results.

 ## [What is Turing test?](https://en.wikipedia.org/wiki/Turing_test)
 It's test of a machine's ability to exhibit intelligent behaviour equivalent to that of a human.